VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

     - observational run: semi-observational outflow (provided)
     - attribution runs: calculated using the Agreed Curve.

-The model can be run from the main `WBM_model.py` script. `WBM_settings.py` acts as a namelist and should be modified to run the model under different scenarios and forcings and to specify input data paths, `WBM_inicon.py` initiates constants in the model, `WBM_inigeom.py` imports shapefiles and geoinformation about Lake Victoria and the basin.

-The water balance model is based on the MATLAB version developed in Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria".

-All input data necessary to run the model is in the `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data` directories (see 'Data Availability' below for details on where this data comes from), except for the precipitation data (see 'Data availability' below for details on where to get this data).
+All input data necessary to run the model is in the `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data` directories, except for the precipitation data (see 'Data availability' below for more details).

 ## Analysis of 2020 flood event